Tyre Pollution NZ 2025: The Hidden Emissions From Every Km You Drive

 Real-World "Wear Multipliers" You Can Control

 Why: Frequent acceleration/braking = more tread shear + more fine particles.
+Check your following distance to reduce unnecessary braking.

 Why: Less harsh shear events means less tread loss.

 Why: More normal force + more heat = faster tread loss if unmanaged.
+Use our towing load calculator to check you're within safe limits.

 Where It Goes: Air vs Stormwater vs Soil